 The Guest Hollow Biology textbook includes end-of-chapter questions but no answer key.
 There are plenty of questions in the workbook, so this might be irrelevant.
 Still, you can access answers to questions in the original textbook in the free CK-12 Biology Teacher’s Guide even though some questions and answers won’t match up.

 The original CK-12 Biology also has a free teacher’s manual.
 While Guest Hollow says you don’t need it, you can access it if you want to.
-Similarly, there are tests for the original textbook, Guest Hollow did not create their own.
+Similarly, there are tests for the original textbook, which you might use since Guest Hollow chose not to create their own.
 Free quizzes created by parents are available in the biology curriculum users group, and you can draw test questions from the tests for the original textbook.

 The course follows a typical biology course outline.
 It begins with introductory matter and a few weeks on chemistry (e.g., biochemical reactions).
 Then it proceeds from the cellular level up through the various kingdoms (e.g., protista, fungi, plantae, and animalia).
 Several weeks are spent on genetics, DNA, RNA, chromosomes, genes, mutations, and human inheritance, culminating with a week on cloning.